Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 How many bedrooms: 1 and 2

-Best for: Romantic stay for bohemian couples
+Best for: Romantic stay for couples who like bohemian aesthetics.

-Price per night: Starting from IDR 3,500,000
+Price per night: Starting from IDR 2,800,000.

-Address: Jl Dalem Gede Gang Ruang II, Pererenan
+Address: Jl Dalem Gede Gang Ruang II, Pererenan.

 2. The Palm House